manamios/PacMen-exercise/README.md

 <img src= "pacmen.jpg" width="300" />

 ## Description
-Each clicking "Add PacMan" button makes PacMan on the page, and "Start Game" button starts to muve the PacMen to different velocity and direction.
-PacMen bounce of on each walls.
+Clicking "Add PacMan" button makes PacMan images appear on the page, and the "Start Game" button starts to move the PacMen at different velocities and directions.
+The PacMen will bounce off of the edge of the screen and change directions.
-For this project, forcus on DOM manipulation, array method.
+For this project, I focused on DOM manipulation, and array methods.

 ## How to run
 Clone all files in this repo to your local drive.
 Open the index.html file in a browser.
 First, click the "Add PacMan" button.
 Each click makes a new, PacMan to the page.
 Then, click the "Start Game" button and the PacMen will begin to move at different velocities.
 You can add more PacMen after starting the game.